LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

-While the `xml_DOMImplementation` object is responsible for creating the initial `xml_document` object, the `xml_document` object is the means through which new XML node object types are created, including element, attribute and text nodes.
+While the `xml_DOMImplementation` object is responsible for creating the initial `xml_document` object, the `xml_document` object is the means through which new XML node object types are created, including element, attribute, and text nodes.
 All XML objects always belong to a particular `xml_document` instance.
 No XML node objects can be created without an existing document.
 Nodes can be copied into another existing `xml_document`, but nodes are never shared between